aivatech/ThirdEye/README.md

 - Major issues fixed.

 **4) ANDROID SUPPORT**
-- We care about Android Users, So now we have came with two ways to run HiddenEye in Android Devices.
+- We care about Android Users, So now we have came with two ways to run ThirdEye in Android Devices.

 **(A) UserLand App**
 - You Have to Download UserLand App.
 [Click Here](https://play.google.com/store/apps/details?id=tech.ula) To Download it.